Across the Universe: GW231123 as a magnified and diffracted black hole merger: Microlens as dark matter

 The interpretation of the microlens as a dark-matter object is in tension with existing limits at the level of $\sim 1\, (2)\sigma$ for $y_{\rm cr} = 2\, (1)$ in the mass range $M_L\sim 200-1,000 M_\odot$.
-The tension may be reduced in the case of extended dark-matter objects, for which the limits become less stringent~\cite{Croon:2024jhd}.
-Note that stellar lensing probes the Milky-Way halo and dynamical bounds ultra-faint dwarf galaxies: the corresponding limits would be lifted if dark-matter object formation has environmental dependence, e.g. velocity-dependent self-interactions~\cite{Gilman:2021sdr}.
+The tension may be reduced in the case of extended dark-matter objects, for which the limits become less stringent~\citep{Croon:2024jhd}.
+Note that stellar lensing probes the Milky-Way halo and dynamical bounds ultra-faint dwarf galaxies: the corresponding limits would be lifted if dark-matter object formation has environmental dependence, e.g. velocity-dependent self-interactions~\citep{Gilman:2021sdr}.
+A related possibility is that the microlens is a dark-matter halo compact enough to mimic a point lens, rather than a point-like object.
+Ref.~\citep{Cheung:2026pky} finds that collisionless cold dark matter does not form halos concentrated enough to account for GW231123, whereas self-interacting dark matter with a large cross section at low velocities can, through gravothermal collapse; the resulting posterior odds are inconclusive for that scenario.
+These estimates assume an isolated lens, and would need to be revised in the presence of an external potential, which lowers both the required halo mass and the abundance needed to account for the event, the latter as $f_{\rm c}\propto(1-\kappa)\tilde y^{-2}$ (see below).
 Finally, it is important to remember that the required abundance depends on the physical impact parameter as $f_{\rm c}\propto y^{-2} \propto (1-\kappa)\tilde y^{-2}$ due to the mass sheet degeneracy (Eq.~\ref{eq:F_mass_sheet}).
 Our analysis assumed $\kappa=\gamma$ (Eq.~\ref{eq:macro_SIS}), but the abundance can be made lower if the macroimage forms in a region where $\kappa \sim 1$.
 Future GW observations will vastly improve our capacity to probe dark-matter objects thanks to the richness of wave-optics lensing phenomena.